Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 "What about the others?"

 "The Vizkittik.
-Are the most… cautious.
-They’ll probably give you some more, uh… less inspiring interviews.
+Are the most... cautious.
+They’ll probably give you some more, uh... less inspiring interviews.
 The Kwmbwrw are outright hostile to us, and in fact I think the handful we had are planning to emigrate now that more Gaoians are arriving.
 I think there’s a family of Locayl and a Qinis tailor..."

 "I guess I’ll just get the bioscreen and a pass to the alien quarter, see if I can do some old-school, candid street voices stuff," Ava decided.